isabella232/core-services-learn.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 Here are examples of some specific calls you can look for:

-1. **Calls to retrieve the Launch configuration** (filter Logcat to `adobedtm.com`).
+1. **Calls to retrieve the Experience Platform Launch configuration** (filter Logcat to `adobedtm.com`).
 Note the extension configurations which you entered in the earlier lesson.
-While adding the extension requires an update to the app, these settings can be managed externally in Launch and changed at any time:
+While adding the extension requires an update to the app, these settings can be managed externally in Experience Platform Launch and changed at any time:

     ```java
     03-14 16:30:29.484 24869-24930/com.adobe.busbooking D/ADBMobile: ConfigurationExtension - Cached configuration loaded.